astroboyReloaded/astroboyReloaded.github.io/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > Thanks to [Microverse](https://www.microverse.org/) for giving me a path to follow in this learning journey!
-> Thanks to my mates, who walk by and share they experiences an knowledge with me during this journey.
+> Thanks to my mates, who walk by and share they experiences and knowledge with me during this journey.
 You make this experience even more valuable!
 > Thanks to [GitHub](https://github.com/) for being so awesome!

 <!-- LICENSE -->